 Stick with black beans instead of refried beans if you want to avoid the lard they use in the refried beans.

 Some yummy-looking salads are also on the menu; such as the Javelina Taco Salad, Fajita Salad, Cantina Bowl, and the Del Mar Salad.
+These are great vegan or vegetarian meals in Sedona.

 You’ll just need to customize a bit by removing the cheese and adding in some additional beans or their vegan protein.
 I loved their roasted Pico de Gallo and the guacamole was one of the best I’ve had in a long time!